Umuzi-org/tech-department/content/projects/git-exercises/_index.md

 7. commit your new file with the message `"added initial flavours"`
 8. take a look at your git log again.
 It should make sense
 9. checkout your master branch.
 It'll look a little different.
 Can you see why?
 10. from your master branch, create a new branch called `history` and check it out.
-If you say `git log` it should only have three commits
+If you say `git log` it should only have three commits.
+And if you use `git branch` you should see 3 branches! **This is important!**
 11. type in `history > history.txt`.
 Can you guess what it does?
 12. commit your changes with the message `"added history"`.
 Take a look at the `git log`
 13. now checkout your milkshake branch and look at the `git log`. it should have your three master commits and your one milkshake commit